 Construction Debris, Drywall, Lumber Acceptance

-Our construction roll-off containers accept the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
-These loads are sorted at the Wichita transfer station—a process that boosts recovery rates.
-Contractors often manage recurring waste through commercial recurring hauling agreements.
-For specific material-stream best practices, we suggest reviewing the EPA construction debris recycling guidance.
+Our roll-off units accept the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
+This container material is sorted at the Wichita transfer station to maximize recovery — and you should check the EPA construction debris recycling guidance for best practices.
+Contractors on long projects often coordinate commercial recurring hauling agreements to keep the site clean.

 • Framing lumber and offcuts